John Maclear: Royal Navy career

 On 20 June 1891 he reached flag rank, and two months later retired.
-He was promoted to vice admiral on the retired list in 1897, and to admiral in 1903.
+He was promoted to vice admiral on the retired list in 1897, and to admiral on the retired list on 21 January 1903.

 After leaving the sea, Maclear assisted in the compilation of several volumes of the official sailing directions, especially those for the Eastern Archipelago (1890 and 1893), for the west coasts of Central America and the United States (1896), for Bering Sea and Alaska (1898), and the 'Arctic Pilot' (vol. ii.
 1901 and vol. iii.
 1905).

 He was a fellow of both the Royal Geographical Society and Royal Meteorological Society.

 Family

-Maclear was the second son and eighth child of Sir Thomas Maclear, Her Majesty's astronomer at the Cape of Good Hope.
+Maclear was the second son and eighth child of Irishman Sir Thomas Maclear, Her Majesty's astronomer at the Cape of Good Hope.

 He married, on 4 June 1878, Julia, the sixth daughter of Sir John Frederick William Herschel.
 They had no children.

-He died from heart failure in an hotel at Niagara on 17 July 1907.
+He died from heart failure in a hotel at Niagara on 17 July 1907.
 His body was taken to England for burial.